SANSKRIT IS RICH. RICH IN VOCABULARY, IN LITERATURE, IN THOUGHTS AND IDEAS AND RICH IN MEANINGS AND VALUES.

 “If one would try to water the leaves, the tree would not get nourishment.
 One should try to water the root.
 So one should first properly understand the beautiful structure of the Sanskrita language and it will help the mind to come closer to understanding.
 When the light appears the darkness disappears.
 Similarly, when the study of Sanskrita will be achieved all knowledge of worldly use and also for spiritual use will be purified and one’s life will be simple and good.
 One would learn much more good about one’s own language in the end.”

-The next annual Sanskrit Residential week will be held in Melbourne, Thursday 27th December 2018 to Friday 4th January 2019.
-Dr. Warwick Jessup will be chairing the week.
+The next annual Sanskrit Residential week will be held in Sydney, Saturday 4 January 2020 to Sunday 12 January 2020.
+Dr. Stephen Thompson will be our Guest Tutor for the week.
 More details to follow shortly.

 The week presents an opportunity for quiet study, simple measure, meditation and to immerse yourself in Sanskrit studies including reflection.

 The day will commence with Chanting and Meditation.
-Followed by the study of some verses from the Katha Upanisad.
+Followed by the study of some verses from the Aitareya Upanisad.
 In the afternoon there will be a chance to choose an elective to study for the week as well as some grammar appropriate to your level of study.

 All students are asked simply to follow the daily program (from approx. 6am to 10pm) which includes about five sessions per day.